ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/to_assign_an_action_to_an_event.md

     **Note:**

     Each selected action can be executed synchronously or asynchronously; synchronous actions will not start until the previous synchronous action is completed, and asynchronous action allows the next action to start whether the first action has completed or not.
-Also, at least one {{ site.data.product.title }} server in the {{ site.data.product.title }} zone must have the notifier server role that is enabled for the trap to be sent.
+Also, at least one {{ site.data.product.title_short }} server in the {{ site.data.product.title_short }} zone must have the notifier server role that is enabled for the trap to be sent.

 6. Click the add button ![image](../images/1876.png), then: